TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Assessment

-One intriguing property of attacks is the trade-off between maximizing the effectiveness with respect to trigger inputs (efficacy) and minimizing the influence over clean inputs (specificity).
-Here, we characterize the efficacy-specificity trade-off via varying the fraction of trigger inputs in training data.
+Further, we consider the evasiveness of trojan models, which is measured by their difference from benign models in terms of classifying clean inputs.
+One intriguing property of the attacks is the trade-off between maximizing the attack effectiveness with respect to trigger inputs and minimizing the influence over clean inputs.
+Here, we characterize this trade-off via varying the fraction of trigger inputs in the training data.
 For each attack, we bound its \cad within 3\%, measure its highest and lowest \asr (which corresponds to its lowest and highest \cad respectively), and then normalize the \asr and \cad measures to $[0, 1]$.

 Figure\mref{fig:auc} visualizes the normalized \cad-\asr trade-off.
 Observe that the curves of all the attacks manifest strong convexity, indicating the ``leverage'' effects\mcite{imc}: it is practical to greatly improve \asr at a disproportionally small cost of \cad.
-Also observe that different attacks feature varying Area Under the Curve (\auc).
+Also, observe that different attacks feature varying Area Under the Curve (\auc).
 Intuitively, a smaller \auc implies a stronger leverage effect.
 Among all the attacks, \imc shows the smallest \auc.
 This may be explained by that \imc uses the trigger-model co-optimization framework, which allows the adversary to maximally optimize \asr at given \cad.